icrucialx/Roguemon-Rivals/README.md

 - Evolutions are allowed via **Roguestones** or in-game triggers.
 - If your lead Pokémon faints, the attempt ends.
 - Run ends after completing the Elite Four and Champion battle.

+---

-🚨 Penalty Modifiers
+### 🚨 Penalty Modifiers

-Add additional attempts to your total if the following conditions were true when winning a type:
+**Add additional attempts to your total if the following conditions were true when winning a type:**

 - 🥋 Shell Bell Equipped: +5 attempts
 - 💪 Offensive Setup Move Used (e.g. Tail Glow, Dragon Dance): +5 attempts